 - Blade fastening (disk, root, shroud, lashing wires)

 - OEM turbine designs

-- Engineers aspiring to deepen their understanding of steam and gas turbine essentials as a way of improving the overall design practice.
+- Engineers aspiring to deepen their understanding of steam and gas turbine essentials as a way of improving their overall design practice.

 - Design and development engineers of power generation and transportation industries with project and product responsibility.

-- Technical managers seeking to improve or expand the product range by incorporating innovative engineering solutions into the turbomachinery design process.
+- Technical managers seeking to improve or expand their product range by incorporating innovative engineering solutions into the turbomachinery design process.